rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 This highlights the need to optimize landing pages to more effectively surface products, align messaging with user intent, and reduce early-stage friction.
 Improvements in content hierarchy, load performance, and clarity of value proposition could help increase progression into the product exploration stage.

-**4. Introduction of site level campaigns such as loyalty programs to improve brand stickyness**
+**4. Introduction of site level campaigns such as loyalty programs to improve brand stickiness**

 Conversion rates across channels are comparable.
-Since 81% of the traffic is driven by paid searches, improving brand stickyness for this segment could lead to this segment converting to organic searches or direct traffic which would prove to be cost efficient.
+Since 81% of the traffic is driven by paid searches, improving brand stickiness for this segment could lead to this segment converting to organic searches or direct traffic which would prove to be cost efficient.

 # Assumptions and Caveats

 1. Impact estimates are based on conservative industry benchmarks and assume constant traffic volume, stable average order value, and improvement at a single funnel stage; results are directional and reflect associations observed in session-level data rather than causal effects.

+2. Marketing spends are not known and are assumed to be higher in some areas and  lower across others.

-2. Funnel analysis is performed at an aggregate level; performance differences across individual landing page, product page, and checkout variants are not explicitly analyzed.
+3. Funnel analysis is performed at an aggregate level; performance differences across individual landing page, product page, and checkout variants are not explicitly analyzed.

-3. Product-level performance differences are not isolated and may contribute to observed funnel behavior.
+4. Product-level performance differences are not isolated and may contribute to observed funnel behavior.

 # Appendix Summary